aarnphm/aarnphm.github.io/content/thoughts/play.md

 Involves freedom of choice - social - about the process

+See also this tweet[^1]

 ### Create spaces not product

--> not necessarily meaning you are doing for yourself, but make it possible for others (Design Justice?)
+-> not necessarily meaning you are doing for yourself, but make it possible for others to utilize the space.

 ### Play as a form of tinkering